 DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, and bistatic sensing with coordination.
 The monostatic sensing with coordination is an extension of monostatic to coordinate monostatic devices.
 The bistatic sensing with coordination is an extension of bistatic type to coordinate multiple responders by one initiator.

-A DMG sensing procedure supports all types of the DMG sensing.
+The DMG sensing procedures define all types of the DMG sensing.

 A DMG sensing procedure is a subset of the WLAN sensing procedure.
 Unless otherwise noted, the rules for the WLAN SENS apply to the DMG SENS.